So, what exactly is AMR?

 We need to maintain a global collaborative response before it’s too late.
 We’ve seen what can be accomplished when industry, government, our healthcare system and academia come together to take urgent action on health threats, and the same must be done for AMR.

-- Gao, H., Weitao, T., He, Q., 2011.
+Gao, H., Weitao, T., He, Q., 2011.
 Coping with the Environment: How Microbes Survive Environmental Challenges.
 International Journal of Microbiology.
-Last accessed: March 2022.
+Accessed Jan 2023.

-- World Health Organization.
+World Health Organization.
 Antimicrobial resistance.
-Last accessed: March 2022.
+Accessed Jan 2023.

-- UNAIDS.
+UNAIDS.
 Global HIV & AIDS statistics – Fact sheet.
-Last accessed: March 2022.
+Accessed Jan 2023.

-- House of Commons Health and Social Care Committee.
+House of Commons Health and Social Care Committee.
 2018.
 Oral evidence: Antimicrobial resistance, HC 962.
-Last accessed: March 2022.
+Accessed Jan 2023.